diegoami/DA_ML_Capstone/solution.md

 The image dataset has been created extracting frames from video on youtube, and putting them in a directory - named like the category they belong with.
 This is the main dataset I have been working with.
 These images have also been resized are in 320 x 180 format and RGB.

 When training and predicting, the only pre-processing step that  is to resize images and change their mode to black and white.
-We do this when training the benchmark models, but when training the deep learning models we use
+We do this when training the benchmark models, but when training the deep learning models we use the original images in color, 320x180.

+ As these images originate from video games,  any kind of data augmentation such as mirrored or cropped images do not make sense.
+These images would not be produced by the game, as many GUI components are always in the same place.

 ### IMPLEMENTATION